Sales Follow-Up Automation: AI vs Human Outreach

 Judgment on complex deals

-- AI draft: needs human review to catch nuance
+- AI draft alone: needs human review to catch nuance and relationship context

-- Human-written: catches nuance, misses structure and speed
+- Human-written alone: catches nuance, misses structure and speed

 - Winner: Human review layer on top of AI draft

 The pattern is clear.
-For sales automation vs human outreach, it's not competition — it's sequencing.
-AI drafts fast and consistent.
+For the sales automation vs human outreach question, it's not a competition.
+It's sequencing.
+AI drafts fast and consistently.
 Humans edit for judgment and relationship.
 Neither wins alone.
+That's the simple truth.

 Choosing the Right Tool for AI Follow-Up Emails After Sales Meetings

-Here's the practical part.
-If you're evaluating tools for AI follow-up email after sales meetings, the questions that actually matter:
+If you're evaluating tools for AI follow-up emails after sales meetings, these are the questions I'd ask:

 - Does it require a specific recorder?
-If a tool only works with one recorder (e.g., only Zoom, only Gong), you're locked in.
-Look for transcript-agnostic tools — ones where you can paste a transcript from Fireflies, Otter, Fathom, Granola, or anywhere else and get a follow-up back.
-BYOT: Bring Your Own Transcript.
+If a tool only works with one recorder — only Zoom, only Gong — you're locked in.
+Look for transcript-agnostic tools.
+You should be able to paste a transcript from Fireflies, Otter, Fathom, Granola, or anywhere else and get a follow-up back.
+BYOT, you know?

 - Does it learn your voice?
 Generic GPT output sounds like generic GPT output.
-If the tool has a voice-fingerprint layer — where it learns from your edits over time and adapts drafts to sound like you — the output gets better every week.
+A tool with a voice-fingerprint layer — one that learns from your edits so drafts sound like you, not like a template — is materially different.
+It makes the 'review and send' part even faster.

 How ReplySequence handles this